mjc-school/stage0-module3-task1/readme.md

 console:
 This is my first Java program

-For that use the following code snippet (each word should begin with a new line):
+For that use the following code snippet:

     public class PrintSentenceApp {
     }